 Founded in 1987, the Children’s Network of Stark County Child Advocacy Center (The Network) is a community partnership of caring professionals working together in one location.
 We help children and their families cope with:

 We offer comprehesive, coordinated, investigative and professional services.
 Treatment and aftercare services are also available to children and their non-offending family members.

 What to Expect

-After meeting the team, you will meet with a family advocate who will explain the services available to you and your child.
-During this time, your child will be escorted to a child-friendy interview room, where he or she will talk with a forensic interviewer.
+After meeting the team, you will have an opportunity to meet with a child advocate.
+Your child will be escorted to a child-friendy interview room, where he or she will talk with a forensic interviewer.

 The Forensic Interview

 The purpose of the forensic interview is to create a comfortable space for a trained interviewer to address abuse allegations in a neutral, fact finding, developmentally appropriate manner.
 All forensic interviews at the The Network are legally sound, non-duplicative and non-leading.

 After your child’s interview and medical exam, you will meet with one or more of the MDT members to discuss next steps.
 It is important you follow through with the recommendations, as they will help your child through the healing process.

 Our Mission Statement

 "To maintain a community partnership that provides innovative, comprehensive services for abused children and their caregivers through prevention, assessment, intervention, treatment, education, and advocacy."